nmattei/cmps3160/README.md

-# cmps3160
+# Website for CMPS3140 Spring 2020 at Tulane

-Website for CMPS 3160 Intro to Data Science
+Please go here to see the website: https://nmattei.github.io/cmps3140/